Psion Series 5

-The EPOC operating system, since renamed Symbian OS, was built-in, along with application software including a word processor, spreadsheet, database, email, contact and diary manager, and Psion's Open programming language (OPL) for developing software.
+The EPOC operating system, since renamed Symbian OS, was built in, along with application software including a word processor, spreadsheet, database, email, contact and diary manager, and Psion's Open programming language (OPL) for developing software.
 A Java virtual machine, the mobile browser STNC HitchHiker and synchronizing software for Microsoft Windows was bundled with the 5mx as optional installations and later, the Executive Edition of the 5mx was bundled with various hardware and software extras, including version 3.62 of the Opera web browser and a mains electric outlet adapter.
-A wealth of third-party software was also available, including games, utilities, navigation, reference, communication, and productivity applications, and standard programming tools like Perl and Python.
+A library of third-party software was also available, including games, utilities, navigation, reference, communication, and productivity applications, and standard programming tools like Perl and Python.

 An open-source software project, OpenPsion, formerly PsiLinux, supports Linux on the Psion 5mx and other Psion PDAs.

-Psion's experience designing for this form factor and attention to detail made these machines a favourite with power users, many of whom kept using them despite their age and the appearance of Symbian OS for mobile phones and other PDAs with more impressive specifications.

-In 2017, a team of original Psion engineers created a startup company, Planet Computers, to make an Android device in a similar form factor, the Gemini (PDA).
+In 2017, a team of original Psion engineers created a startup company, Planet Computers, to make an Android device in a similar form factor, the Gemini PDA.
 The Cosmo Communicator is a development of this device, enhancements including an external touchscreen on the rear of the clamshell lid, mainly to facilitate use as a mobile phone without opening.
-In 2022 they introduced an updated model called "Astro Slide 5G", but according to many backers on the Indiegogo crowdfunding website, have largely failed to deliver the product to many that paid for it and have since 2023 not provided any further updates on the project, leaving the backers disappointed and asking for their money paid to be returned.
+In 2022 they introduced an updated model called "Astro Slide 5G", but As of 2023, many customers had not received their ordered units.